 This bill establishes a Natural Disaster Loan Program that provides zero-interest loans to political subdivisions of the state and electric cooperatives that have been approved for federal public assistance funding due to federally declared natural disasters.
-The Department of Finance and Administration, in collaboration with the Homeland Security and Emergency Management Department, will administer these loans, which require reimbursement contracts.
-The contracts will stipulate repayment terms, including a requirement for the loan to be repaid within thirty days of eligibility for federal reimbursement, and penalties for failure to meet deadlines.
-Additionally, the bill creates a Natural Disaster Revolving Fund to manage these loans and outlines the procedures for loan repayments and enforcement of contract terms.
+The Department of Finance and Administration, in consultation with the Homeland Security and Emergency Management Department, will administer these loans, which require reimbursement contracts.
+The contracts will stipulate repayment terms, including a requirement for the loan to be repaid within thirty days of becoming eligible for federal reimbursement, and penalties for failure to meet deadlines.
+Additionally, the bill creates a Natural Disaster Revolving Fund to manage these loans and outlines the enforcement of loan contract terms.

-Furthermore, the bill creates a Federal Reimbursement Revolving Fund to manage reimbursements from the federal government for claims related to the state's response to emergencies.
-This fund will be used to ensure recovery for local communities affected by emergencies and to respond to future emergencies.
-The bill also includes provisions for annual transfers from the Appropriation Contingency Fund to the Natural Disaster Revolving Fund, ensuring that adequate resources are available for disaster recovery efforts.
-The legislation emphasizes the importance of timely financial support for communities affected by natural disasters and aims to streamline the process for accessing federal funds.
+Furthermore, the bill creates a Federal Reimbursement Revolving Fund to utilize reimbursements from the federal government for claims related to the state's response to emergencies.
+This fund will support disaster relief efforts and ensure recovery for local communities affected by emergencies.
+The bill also includes provisions for annual transfers from the Appropriation Contingency Fund to the Natural Disaster Revolving Fund, with a cap on the amount transferred based on the fund's balance.
+The legislation declares an emergency, allowing it to take effect immediately for the public peace, health, and safety.

 Final Version: 6-4-2.3